Ernest Borgnine: 1983–2011: Final appearances

 In 1996, Borgnine starred in the televised fantasy/thriller film Merlin's Shop of Mystical Wonders (partially adapted from the 1984 horror film The Devil's Gift).
 As narrator and storyteller, Borgnine recounts a string of related supernatural tales, his modern-day fables notably centering on an enchanted and malicious cymbal-banging monkey toy stolen from the wizard Merlin.
 The film was later featured in the parodical television series Mystery Science Theater 3000, and has since gained a prominent cult following.
 Also in 1996, Borgnine toured the United States on a bus to meet his fans and see the country.
 The trip was the subject of a 1997 documentary, Ernest Borgnine on the Bus.
-He also served one year as the chairman of the National Salute to Hospitalized Veterans, visiting patients in many Department of Veterans Affairs medical centers.
+He served one year as the chairman of the National Salute to Hospitalized Veterans, visiting patients in many Department of Veterans Affairs medical centers.

-In 1997, Borgnine appeared in the big-screen adaptation comedy film McHale's Navy, where he played Rear Admiral Quinton McHale, who was also the father of Tom Arnold's character, Quinton McHale, Jr.

-In 1998, Borgnine appeared in the Trey Parker and Matt Stone comedy BASEketball as entrepreneur Ted Denslow.

-1999 to 2011: Final works

-Starting in 1999, Borgnine provided his voice talent to the animated sitcom SpongeBob SquarePants as the elderly superhero Mermaid Man (where he was paired up with his McHale's Navy co-star Tim Conway as the voice of Mermaid Man's sidekick Barnacle Boy).
+In 1997, Borgnine appeared in the big-screen adaptation comedy film McHale's Navy, where he played Rear Admiral Quinton McHale, who was the father of Tom Arnold's character, Quinton McHale Jr. In 1998, Borgnine appeared in the Trey Parker and Matt Stone comedy BASEketball as entrepreneur Ted Denslow.
+Starting in 1999, Borgnine provided his voice talent to the animated sitcom SpongeBob SquarePants as the elderly superhero Mermaid Man (where he was paired up with McHale's Navy co-star Tim Conway as the voice of Mermaid Man's sidekick Barnacle Boy).
 He expressed affection for this role, in no small part for its popularity among children.
 After his death, Nickelodeon reaired all of the episodes in which Mermaid Man appeared, in memoriam.
-Borgnine also appeared as himself in The Simpsons episode "Boy-Scoutz 'n the Hood", in addition to a number of television commercials.
+Borgnine appeared as himself in The Simpsons episode "Boy-Scoutz 'n the Hood", in addition to a number of television commercials.
 In 2000, he was the executive producer of Hoover, in which he was the only credited actor.